PoCInnovation/Workshops/security/README.md

 * understand https
 * extract data from gsm communications
 * extract data from tcp communications
-* use paquet analysis for usb communications
+* use packet analysis for usb communications
 * extract data from packets
 * use wireshark in a real forensic scenario